Key Differences Between Aadhaar Authentication and Consent

 Always Be Aware: Your Rights and Responsibilities

 You have the right to know why your Aadhaar is being used and what information, if any, is being shared.
-It’s also your responsibility to keep your Aadhaar number and any associated details safe.
-Never share your Aadhaar details carelessly, especially your OTP, with anyone you don’t trust.
+It is also your responsibility to keep your Aadhaar number and any associated details secure.
+It is crucial to securely safeguard your Aadhaar details, especially your OTP, and to share them exclusively with trusted entities and for legitimate purposes.
 Remember, you can also lock and unlock your biometrics through the UIDAI website, adding an extra layer of security.

 Before You Act: Take a Moment to Understand

 Whenever you are asked to use your Aadhaar, whether for authentication or consent, take a moment to understand what you are agreeing to.
-Read the forms, ask questions if you’re unsure, and ensure the purpose is clear.
-Being informed is your best defence in the digital world.
+Read the forms, ask questions for clarification, and ensure the purpose is clear.
+Being informed is your strongest defense in the digital world.

 FAQs